- What kinds of developmental disorders or mental health challenges can affect young children?

 Anxiety disorders | Excessive worry about everyday matters; persistent stress and/or fears that affect their ability to participate in school or enjoy everyday activities.
 Related diagnoses include social anxiety and obsessive-compulsive disorder (OCD). |

-Attention-deficit/hyperactivity disorder (ADD / ADHD) | Difficulty with focus or attention, impulsive behaviors, hyperactivity or a combination of these problems |
+Attention-deficit/hyperactivity disorder (ADD / ADHD) | Difficulty with focus or attention, impulsive behaviors, hyperactivity, or a combination of these problems |

-Autism spectrum disorder (ASD) | Neurological condition that usually appears in early childhood.
+Autism spectrum disorder (ASD) | A neurological condition that usually appears in early childhood.
 The severity ranges, but a child with ASD often has difficulty making social connections and communicating and interacting with others. |

-Post-traumatic stress disorder (PTSD). | Prolonged stress, anxiety, disturbing memories, nightmares and disruptive behaviors in response to violence, abuse, injury or other traumatic events. |
+Post-traumatic stress disorder (PTSD). | Prolonged stress, anxiety, disturbing memories, nightmares, and disruptive behaviors in response to violence, abuse, injury, or other traumatic events. |

 Depression and mood disorders | Persistent feelings of sadness, loneliness, hopelessness, and/or emptiness |